 Each component rotates in the opposite direction with the synchronous speed Ns.

 If we notice the resultant of these two components of flux at any instant of time, we will have the value of instantaneous stator flux at that particular instant.

-At the starting of the motor, both components of magnetic flux will be equal in magnitude and oppose each other thus canceling each other.
-Hence the net torque will be zero and that’s the reason that makes single-phase induction motor, not self-starting motors.
+At the start of the motor, both magnetic flux components will be equal in magnitude and oppose each other, thus canceling each other.
+Hence the net torque will be zero, and that’s the reason that makes single-phase induction motor, not self-starting motors.

 Of course, we have to solve that.
 It’s what is made with the types of starting of single-phase induction motors.
 Keep attention.

 We illustrated before that a single-phase induction motor has no starting torque.
 But when it rotates at any other speed, except synchronous speed, there is a resulting torque.

 Here we introduced an auxiliary winding in the stator with an addition to the main winding, and we put the auxiliary at a space angle of 90°, and that’s what produced a starting torque.